Open

 Where is the Na-mi-quai-ni-mak Community Support Fund available?

-The Na-mi-quai-ni-mak Community Support Fund program is available across Canada.
+The Na-mi-quai-ni-mak Community Support Fund program is available the province of Manitoba.

 Is the Na-mi-quai-ni-mak Community Support Fund a grant, loan, or tax credit?